simon-donike/DepthDif/docs/training.md

 See [Ambient Occlusion Objective](ambient-occlusion-objective.md) for the full derivation, figure walkthrough, and paper citation.

 Note: turning `model.ambient_occlusion.enabled` back to `false` does not switch to full-image loss.
 With `model.mask_loss_with_valid_pixels=true`, loss falls back to missing pixels (`1 - valid_mask`).
+For CLI overrides, the corresponding path is `model.model.ambient_occlusion.enabled=false`.

 ## Important Config Notes
 - `train.py` currently supports only: